 Note: We will default your account to a semiweekly deposit schedule and 941 form filing.
 If you would like to change these settings, you may do so by clicking the Company section and selecting Company details after your account has been set up.

 IRS deposit schedules

-Important: If you specifically instructed us to deposit using the monthly schedule, you must contact us from the Help section of your account if the IRS changes your schedule to semi-weekly.
+Important: If you specifically instructed us to deposit using the monthly schedule, you must contact us from the Help or Priority support section of your account if the IRS changes your schedule to semi-weekly.
 If not done immediately, there may be penalties and interest assessed for late tax deposits–these would be the employer's responsibility to pay.

 IRS filing form (941 or 944)

-In order to prevent late filings, we will file the quarterly Form 941 for:
+To prevent late filings, we will file the quarterly Form 941 for:

 If you joined us after Q1, confirm which form the IRS assigned and set up your customer account using the IRS-assigned form requirement.

 The following year, we'll automatically file a Form 941 and you'll no longer need to confirm the requirement each year.